Frequently Asked Questions

 I provide IRS personal income tax form preparation.
 I do original filings, and I do amended filings when persons need to have their original filings amended, due to receiving an IRS notice letter, for example.
 I can only do an amended filing if I can see the original filing.
 I also do follow-up with the IRS if it appears reasonably clear that an error has occurred in their processing of a U.S. tax issue.
 This can include seeking to have tax withheld returned to the filer.

-I am no longer accepting foreigners as clients who have US tax withheld from US income and are seeking to have that refunded to them: please look at IRS listings for another preparer to assist you.
+I am no longer accepting non-Americans as clients - for example, who have US tax withheld from US income and are seeking to have that refunded to them: please look at IRS listings for another preparer to assist you.

 I do not do ITIN